-This staffing and supporting resources plan includes state employees and contractors, and accounts for all initiatives, i.e. non-technology and technology dependent, as set forth in the Blueprint Version 1.
-The program staffing plan will be reconciled to the program budget.
+This staffing and supporting resources plan includes state employees and contractors, and accounts for all initiatives (i.e. non-technology and technology dependent) as set forth in the Program Blueprint.
+The program staffing plan is reconciled to the program budget.
 It will start in July 2019 and conclude in June 2026.
-Adjustments to this plan are possible, as the Program Blueprint is refined in versions 2 and 3, with additional input from ongoing stakeholder meetings.
+The staffing was vetted by 37 stakeholders across all functional areas.
+Adjustments to this plan are possible, as the Program Blueprint is refined in version 3, with additional input from ongoing stakeholder meetings.